ingadhoc/product/product_price_taxes_included/README.rst

 Product Price Taxes Included or Not
 ===================================

+#.
 This modules allow you to see product prices with or without taxes included.

-#.
-Create new field on products that is shown on tree and form that shows "Product Price" with taxes included (on previous versions it was same lst_price field but then you couldn't search and sort by this field, so for siplicity we keep native odoo fields and add our owns)
+1. Add inside the configurations of Accounting a boolean to show price with tax in the product template kanban view.
-#.
-Also modify pricelist method so that if include_taxes is sent on context you will get prices with taxes included
+2. Create a new field on products that shows the product price with taxes included in the kanban and tree view (Taxed Sale Price).
-#.
-Add in config of sale the boolean to show price with tax in the product template kanban view.
+3. When filtering a pricelist in the product tree view, the column "Pricelist Price" will show the sale price according to the selected pricelist (need to have installed product_pricelist module).

 Installation
 ============